admin404/admin404/readme.md

-# Admin404 page

-# Welcome stranger
+# Welcome stranger you are in Admin404's page
 ---